sfeir-open-source/sfeir-school-nodejs/docs/markdown/01-intro/00-TITLE.md

 <!-- .slide: class="transition" -->

-# Déroulement de la formation
+# Program of the training